Wei1234c/SigmaDSP/README.md

 ### Why This?
-- ADAU1401/ADAU1701 are precious for DSP tasks, but I would like to tune filter coefficients automatically, therefor need to control DSP funcitons on the fly.
+- ADAU1401/ADAU1701 are precious for DSP tasks, but I would like to tune filter coefficients automatically, therefore need to control DSP functions on the fly.
-- SigmaStudio supports scripting from Python, see [SigmaStudio Scripting from Python](https://wiki.analog.com/resources/tools-software/sigmastudio/usingsigmastudio/scripting/python), however I hope the same package can be used on Windows / Linux, PC / RPi / ESP32 without modification.
+- SigmaStudio supports scripting from Python, see [SigmaStudio Scripting from Python](https://wiki.analog.com/resources/tools-software/sigmastudio/usingsigmastudio/scripting/python).
+However, I would prefer that the same package can be used on Windows / Linux, PC / RPi / ESP32 without modification.

 ### Design and Features
 - PC control: Can control DSP hardware's behavior from PC, so resources (like Python, AI) are available for filter tuning.